mws262/qwop-controls/src/main/java/goals/ColdStartAnalysis/README.md

 6. Investigate when the sensitivity is highest/lowest.
 When, throughout the gait, are the warm-start's effects most significant?

+##### Faking warm starts

+There is a middle ground between a completely cold-start and a warm-start which is the result of an entire history of actions.
+We can fake a warm start by simulating a cold-start runner in some generic way as an approximation of a full warm start.
+I can see two approaches:
+ 1. (easier) Start a new runner.
+Simulate it with no control actions for 10-100 timesteps.
+Use this warm-start.
+ 2. (harder) Start a new runner.
+Use a previously-generated run to warm-start the runner.
+Stop the warm-start simulation in the same general part of the gait cycle, or the same contact configuration,  as in the place we want to apply this simulation.

 #### Results
 TBD.
 Seems like divergence happens really quickly, maybe 1.5 - 3 steps.